chris-mega/FacebookLikes/README.md

 For some people it would be easy to unlike pages if the amount is manageable, but for others who have more than a thousand pages liked, it becomes a very slow and tedious process.
 This webapp tries to solve that problem

-Used Django, Bootstrap and FacebookAPI.
+This project is to learn, explore and practice about: Django, Bootstrap, HTML, CSS, JavaScript, Python and FacebookAPI.
 Not finished yet

 ### TO-DO
 - Show all the pages liked (currently showing 100)